 However, this may not be the end of the beloved cult series just yet.
 As Hannibal has always been dangling on the end of the line, several other parties have expressed interest in airing the show.
 Back in 2013, before season 2 had even been announced for renewal, Deadline reported that Amazon was particularly interested taking on the show.

 The De Laurentiis Company later issued the following statement.

 The most notable section; We are currently exploring those options, and we hope to bring you future seasons.”

 It definitely seems like a revival is possible, and plus this is 2015.
 No longer are the days where one must be contempt with the outcome of their favourite medium.
-Countless TV shows have been brought back to life with fan demand; Jericho, Community, Fringe and many more have been saved by the loyal commitment their followers.
+Countless TV shows have been brought back to life with fan demand; Jericho, Community, Fringe and much more have been saved by the loyal commitment their followers.

 Here are a few steps on what you can do to help bring Hannibal back to life.

 - Tweet #SaveHannibal endlessly, keep it trending, tweet it to TV networks, and online streaming services.
 Twitter is a force to be reckoned with.
 Tweets can be used in court cases and can even be used as evidence.
 That said, they can be used to let network heads know that there is a much-loved TV show looking for a new home.

 - Email networks and streaming services.
 In addition to Twitter, personally, let these networks know that Hannibal will be a great addition to their line-up.
 It already looks like Netflix has already been bombarded by the Fannibals. *Although it would seem from a recent update from Bryan Fuller, Netflix may be out of the picture because of contractual rights with Amazon Prime.